The Wagon: Release and reception

 "The Wagon" was released as the sole single from Green Mind in 1991.
 The B-side, "Better Than Gone," was written and sung by Don Fleming.
 The song was a moderate chart success, reaching number 49 in the UK and number 22 on the US Modern Rock charts.

 Melody Maker named "The Wagon" one of its two singles of the week, with writer Everett True describing the song as "Sheer exhilaration!"
 Tom Maginnis of AllMusic praised the song's wall-of-sound production and Murph's drum work, concluding that the song "sets the bar so high as an album opener that it's hard for what follows to match such intensity."
-Pitchfork said the song "snarls with nearly as much pop hookcraft and gnarly guitar spizz as Bug's opener 'Freak Scene'" Greg Kot of Chicago Tribune described the song as "pulverizing," while Timothy and Elizabeth Bracy of Stereogum called the track an "ebullient and wonderful rocker."
+Pitchfork said the song "snarls with nearly as much pop hookcraft and gnarly guitar spizz as Bug's opener 'Freak Scene'" Greg Kot of Chicago Tribune described the song as "pulverizing," while Michael Nelson of Stereogum called the track an "ebullient and wonderful rocker."